 Any person wishing to use the New Balance Recreation Center must be a current student or paying member of the facility with a working Maine Card.
 Sport club participants are not exempt from this policy-all sport club participants are required to bring and use their Maine cards any time they are using the Rec.
-Current students or members can bring guests into the facility; each will pay a \$5.00 guest fee.
+Current students or members can bring guests into the facility for a fee.